ViBlog/autovalues/autovalue-intro.md

 }
 [...]
 ```
 On a side note, if you return a mutable object in the getter, Java will return the reference to the object.
 Doing so, this object will be able to be modified breaking the advantages of the Immutability.
 To avoid that you will have to return a clone of the object.
+You should also take care of the memory cost of doing so.
+Not much more choices there, choose carefully.

 ```java
 private Location getLocation() {